 Chair Goldstein commented that the church has an amazing vision.
 Mr. Goldstein commented on the concerns of impacts to traffic, noting he just lives a couple blocks up from the project site and how people park on his street when visiting Garin Park, there is a concern for a 50-seat bus going up that roadway, the applicant needs to conduct community outreach and have a dialogue with the neighborhood.
 Mr. Goldstein suggested the applicant utilize the "Next Door" app to communicate with the neighbors.
-Mr. Goldstein said it is difficult to visualize the size of the buildings and would need to see this and spoke about the Complete Streets initiatives that the applicant can participate in which would be beneficial for the neighborhood and for the applicant to consider traffic calming measures.
+Mr. Goldstein said it is difficult to visualize the size of the buildings and would need to see this and spoke about the Complete Streets initiatives that the applicant to consider traffic calming measures.
 Mr. Goldstein said he can visualize the church on the project site being beneficial as opposed to more homes and apartments and noted the geotechnical issues will need to be addressed.